d12frosted/elpa-mirror/gnu/corfu-readme.txt

   precisely to your requirements.
 However in order to quickly try out the Corfu completion package, it should be sufficient to activate `global-corfu-mode'.
 You can experiment with manual completion for example in an Elisp buffer or in an Eshell or Shell buffer.

-For auto completion, set `corfu-auto' to t before turning on `global-corfu-mode'.
+  Auto completion is disabled by default in Corfu.
+Note that completion can be vulnerable to arbitrary code execution in untrusted files.
+In particular the `elisp-completion-at-point' completion function performs macro expansion and code evaluation.
+Auto completion can be enabled by setting `corfu-auto' to t locally or globally before enabling the local `corfu-mode' or the `global-corfu-mode'.

   Here is an example configuration: